clojurewerkz/elastisch.docs/articles/indexing.md

 ### The _all Field

-The `_all` field is a special document field that includes the content of one or more (possibly all) document fields combined.
+[The `_all` field](http://www.elasticsearch.org/guide/reference/mapping/all-field.html) is a special document field that includes the content of one or more (possibly all) document fields combined.
 It is helpful in cases when querying against documents with unknown document structure.

 It is possible to disable the `_all` field for a mapping or exclude certain fields from being added to it.
+This is done on the per mapping type basis, via mapping settings:

+{% gist 81c050ecfbc288ea1b52 %}

+When disabling the _all field, it is a good practice to set `index.query.default_field` to a different value (for example, `:text` or `:body` in case of article-like documents).

+### Default Query Field

 TBD

-### Default Query Field
+### Per-Document Boosting

 TBD